Israeli airstrikes kill dozens across central and southern Gaza

 Israel bombarded towns across southern Gaza Tuesday with airstrikes, killing at least 45 Palestinians and pressing ahead with its offensive with renewed backing from the United States, despite rising international alarm.
 The Israeli defense minister, Yoav Gallant, warned the campaign in Gaza's south will persist for months.

-In a hospital in the southern town of Rafah, Mohammed Zoghroub bid farewell to his two children — a 2-year-old boy, and a girl born two weeks ago — killed in a predawn strike on their home.
+In a hospital in the southern town of Rafah, Mahmoud Zoarab bid farewell to his two children — a 2-year-old boy, and a girl born two weeks ago — killed in a predawn strike on their home.

 Wounded in the strike, he winced as he peeled back the shrouds to look at their faces as his wife and mother stood by his bed.

-Note: This story has been updated to correct the name of Palestinian father to Mahmoud Zoarab, not Mohammed Zoghroub, and the family’s last name to Zoarab, not Zoghroub.